mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 User { id: 1, gitHubUsername: 'mosh' }
 ```

-Now, we can simply the code, we can get rid of the constant, and chain *then* to what we get from *getUser* function.
+Now, we can simplify the code, we can get rid of the constant *p*, and chain *then* to what we get from *getUser* function.
 So, we delete *const p*, and chain *then* to the result from the *getUser* function.
+So *getUser*, *then*, we have a *user* object and we can display it on the console.

 ```javascript
 getUser(1).then(user => console.log('User', user));
 ```

+Now, in our previous implimentation, once we got a *user*, then we got a repositories for that *user*.
+So let's modify the code.
+Instaed of calling *console.log*, we're going to call *getRepositories*, and as an argument, we pass *user.gitHubUsername*,